-Bottled water delivery to 13 West Shore Road and 2 Hummingbird Hill was discontinued in March 2009, following installation of new/deeper replacement wells at these locations (see Section 4.3.5.2).
+Bottled water delivery to 12 West Shore Road, 13 West Shore Road and 2 Hummingbird Hill was discontinued, following installation of new/deeper replacement wells at these locations (see Section 4.3.5.2).

-Bottled water delivery to 15 West Shore Road has been discontinued, as vinyl chloride concentrations at this location remain below the current HRL (0.2 μ g/L) and no well advisory has been issued.
+Bottled water delivery to 15 West Shore Road has been discontinued, as vinyl chloride concentrations at this location remain at or below the current HRL (0.2 $\mu$ g/L) and no well advisory has been issued.

-Bottled water has not been provided to 10 West Shore Road because vinyl chloride was first detected in April 2009, after the current HRL ($0.2 \mu g/L$) was adopted into rule, and vinyl chloride concentrations at this location remain below the current HRL.
+Bottled water has not been provided to 10 West Shore Road or 2 Heron Lane because vinyl chloride was first detected at these locations after the current HRL ( $0.2 \mu g/L$ ) was adopted into rule and vinyl chloride concentrations at these locations remain below the current HRL.